top of page

 Chronic Kidney Disease (CKD)

-Some conditions, such as chronic kidney disease, require a low-protein diet to limit the amount of work the kidneys have to do, in which case carbohydrates are necessary.
-Vets may prescribe a renal diet - although these are questionable - and some experts suggest feeding a higher quality animal protein to compensate for the reduced amount.
+Certain conditions require a low-protein diet to limit the amount of work the kidneys have to do, in which case carbohydrates are necessary.
+Vets may prescribe a renal diet for cats with CKD, although these are questionable, and some experts suggest feeding a higher quality animal protein to compensate for the reduced amount.

 If cats don't consume enough from their diet to fulfil their daily protein calorie needs, they start to break down their own muscle mass, resulting in muscle wastage and weight loss.
 If you have a kitty suffering from CKD then this article by Dr Lisa Pierson is essential reading: Feeding Your Cat: Kidney Disease